(Published in the September 2009 edition of Blue Skies Magazine, and updated every year below.)

 Used Gear Search

 Take the time during the several weeks it takes to manufacture your rig to find that used main, reserve and AAD.
 Use your local instructors, DZO, rigger and gear dealer to help with a list of appropriate canopy types, sizes and price ranges.
 Find out what the new price is for each canopy and AAD you are looking for used so you have a reference point.
+The article at this link on ChutingStar's Blog will help as that reference point for new gear prices.
 Make sure the purchase of the used gear is conditional upon a pre-buy inspection by your rigger.
+ChutingStar offer's this type of escrow service, which you and read more about at this link on the ChutingStar Blog.

 For used gear, start local.
 It’s so much easier if you can find the used gear locally as you don’t have to deal with scams, shipping and an unknown seller.
 If you strike out there, the next best sources are the dropzone.com classifieds section and large gear shops.